roby-admin/LOKI_MAIN/README.txt

 RubberDucky HEX generator for tiny85 Mcu.

-TYPE:
+Type:
 Portable (PE)

-install first:
+Install first:
 Digispark Driver are available in .\micronucleus\install.exe folder

-cmdline (no args):
+Cmdline (no args):
 .\Loki.exe

 WARNING!!
 Loki may be detected as a false positive, you can always add an exception to your AV rules.